-But there are people who want to hear this.
-People who are stuck and wondering why their essays are not doing as well as they want even though they are hitting the rules and falling in love with characters named P and D.
+But there are people who are stuck and wondering why their essays are not doing as well as they want even though they are hitting the rules and falling in love with characters named P and D.

 Here are some suggestions that bar takers could use to improve the clarity of their bar essays:

 Break it up into paragraphs like you learned in 5th grade.
 Don’t kid yourself into thinking anyone (let alone an underpaid grader) is going to read a page with no paragraph breaks.
 You’re barely hanging onto this article yourself.